carfirst125/portfolio/churn_notification/README.md

 ## Implementation

-One of the most important questions of churn prediction or notification is how to get the value of the Distance to Churn, where a customer could be consulted as churn or not.
+One of the most important questions of churn prediction or notification is how to get the value of the **Distance to Churn**, where a customer could be consulted as churn or not.

-This approach suggests using statistical method on the lengths between two continuous purchasing of customers for decide the Distance to Churn
+This approach suggests using statistical method on the lengths between two continuous purchasing of customers for decide the **Distance to Churn**

-Example Code
+#### Example Code

 You can refer the example code of AWS at